-The DAC3482 is a very low power, high dynamic range, dual-channel, 16-bit digital-to-analog converter (DAC) with a sample rate as high as 1.25 GSPS.
+The DAC3484 is a very low power, high dynamic range, quad-channel, 16-bit digital-to-analog converter (DAC) with a sample rate as high as 1.25 GSPS.

-The device includes features that simplify the design of complex transmit architectures: 2x to 16x digital interpolation filters with over 90 dB of stop-band attenuation simplify the data interface and reconstruction filters.
-A complex mixer allows flexible carrier placement.
+The device includes features that simplify the design of complex transmit architectures: 2x to 16x digital interpolation filters with over 90 dB of stop-band attenuation simplify the data interface reconstruction filters.
+Independent complex mixers allow flexible carrier placement.
 A high-performance low jitter clock multiplier simplifies clocking of the device without significant impact on the dynamic range.
-The digital Quadrature Modulator Correction (QMC) enables complete IQ compensation for gain, offset, phase, and group delay between channels in direct upconversion applications.
+The digital Quadrature Modulator Correction (QMC) enables complete IQ compensation for gain, offset, phase and group delay between channels in direct up-conversion applications.

-Digital data is input to the device through a flexible LVDS data bus with on-chip termination.
-Data can be input either word-wide or byte-wide.
+Digital data is input to the device through a 16-bit LVDS data bus with on-chip termination.
 The device includes a FIFO, data pattern checker and parity test to ease the input interface.
 The interface also allows full synchronization of multiple devices.